psywombats/divergence/src/saga-android/assets/readme.txt

 ================================================================================
-= ZSII v.
-20131030  -public release candidate 1.0-                             =
-= running on MGNENGINE v.
-20131013                                             =
+= SAGA v.
+20140207  -not intended for public release-                          = = running on MGNENGINE v.
+20140207                                             =
 = contact: aking (psy_wombats@wombatrpgs.net)                                  =
 ================================================================================

 TO RUN:
-Double-click ZephyrSkies2.bat.
+Double-click game.bat.
 If you're not running windows, feel free to run the executable jar also provided.

 REPORTING PROBLEMS:
 The game produces an info.log and error.log.
 Send these to our bug collector, psy_wombats@wombatrpgs.net.

+INFO:
+There isn't anything in-game right now.
+Just a snapshot of what I've got so far.

 CONTROLS:
-...are explain in-game.
-Noted here:
-0123456789 (numpad) to move, 5 is wait
-Move into a monster to attack it
-TAB opens menu L looks at monsters F1-F6 trigger abilities Try to make it to floor 13...
+Arrow keys.